 The hepatitis C virus (HCV) is a liver disease caused by a viral infection.
 If left untreated, the virus can lead to serious liver damage.

 The majority of HCV cases are chronic (or long-term).
 This means they’ll persist until treatment knocks out the virus completely.
 However, cure rates for chronic HCV are improving.

 Acute (or short-term) HCV appears much sooner with obvious symptoms.
 Unlike chronic HCV, the acute version of the illness is more responsive to traditional treatments.
 However, because new treatments are so effective and well tolerated, traditional treatments are not recommended.

 One of the challenges of HCV is that it can take months before the virus is discovered through testing.
 That’s because the incubation period for HCV varies greatly from person to person.

 Incubation refers to the time between your first contact with the virus and the first signs of the disease.

-Unlike the flu virus, which has an incubation period of less than a week, incubation for acute HCV can take between 14 to 180 days.
+Unlike the flu virus, which has an incubation period of less than a week, incubation for acute HCV can take between .
 The hepatitis C infection is considered chronic after 180 days.

 The incubation period of HCV differs from that of other types of hepatitis.
-The incubation period for hepatitis A (HAV) is 15 to 50 days.
-The incubation period for hepatitis B (HBV) is 45 to 160 days.
+The incubation period for hepatitis A (HAV) is .
+The incubation period for hepatitis B (HBV) is .

 HAV, for example, is transmitted through the ingestion of fecal matter.
 A microscopic bit of fecal matter can be transmitted through close contact or sexual contact with an infected person.
 It can also be transmitted through the consumption of food or beverages that are contaminated.

 HBV travels through contact with bodily fluids, including blood and semen.
 It can be transmitted by sharing needles or having sexual contact with a person who has the virus.
 A baby born to a mother living with HBV is also at a high risk of contracting the virus.